 By Point To Point on January, 7 2020

 For a logistics or delivery company to claim that they offer “unmatched care” when it comes to handling shipments is nothing new.
-There is, however, a growing trend you’ve undoubtedly heard of that takes this concept even further – white glove service.
+There is, however, a service that takes this concept even further – white glove service.

 4 min read